 - Gold Plate Gold Plate refers to a thin layer of plating of 10-karat gold or better which has been bonded to a base metal.
 The karat gold content may be less than 0.05%, but it must be properly identified by weight in terms of total metal content.
 Our gold plated cards are also available.

 Platinum is an extremely rare metal, even rarer than gold.
 Due to its rarity, it is also an expensive metal and it has only been found in a few locations worldwide – Russia’s Ural Mountains, South Africa’s Merensky Reef and a few small mines in North America.

 Platinum is a strong, dense metal, which allows it to be used in many different ways.
 Platinum is used in jewelry, laboratory equipment, electrical contacts, dentistry, and automobile emissions control devices.
 The word platinum comes from the Spanish word ‘Platina’, meaning ‘Little Silver’.

 The annual worldwide production of platinum amounts to some 160 tons, compared to about 1,500 tons of gold.
 The mining and refining processes are both difficult and time-consuming.
-For example, in order to extract a single ounce of platinum, about 10 tons of ore need to be mined.
+For example, to extract a single ounce of platinum, about 10 tons of ore need to be mined.
 This process of refining takes a full five months.

-Platinum used in our cards is actually an alloyed group of six heavy metals, including platinum, palladium, rhodium, ruthenium, iridium, and osmium.
+Platinum used in our cards is an alloyed group of six heavy metals, including platinum, palladium, rhodium, ruthenium, iridium, and osmium.